 Read more →New exhibition galleries are due to open at Sydney’s Mitchell Library in October 2018.
 Here is a little of what is underway; As part of our transformation of

-Read more →As a young woman, Miss Joyce Cocks became an attendant (and later a buyer) at Sydney’s historic Mitchell Library.
+Read more →As a young woman, Joyce Cocks became an attendant (and later a buyer) at Sydney’s historic Mitchell Library.
 The Mitchell now forms part of the vast Library of New South Wales complex.
-In 1923 an armed man entered the building on Macquarie Street and removed three valuable paintings from
+AN ARMED ROBBER INTRUDES In 1923 an armed man entered the building on Macquarie

 Read more →ONE BLIGH OF THE BOUNTY, TWO OF BLACKHEATH In 1910, Governor Bligh’s grandson, William Russell Wilson Bligh (1827-1914), bought a house called Whiteleaf Cross, in Tourmaline Street, Blackheath (now Park Avenue).
 By then William was an elderly man.
 He had arrived in Sydney in 1837 aged ten, under the